NFiete/dire/README.md

 # Other projects
 * yomichan: A big source of inspiration for this project.
 The reason I started this is because I wanted something like yomichan outside of the browser. https://foosoft.net/projects/yomichan/
 * qolibi: Another Japanese dictionary which influenced several design decisions: https://github.com/ludios/qolibri
-* Migaku dictionary: Another source of many good ideas. https://github.com/migaku-official/Migaku-Dictionary-Addon
+* Migaku dictionary: Another source of many good ideas.
+The forvo search in extensions was adapted from the Migaku dictionary. https://github.com/migaku-official/Migaku-Dictionary-Addon